-There’s a lot of pressure that comes with picking out your baby’s name.
+There’s a lot of pressure that comes with picking out a baby name.
 After all, it’s a decision that lasts a lifetime (unless your kiddo decides to change their name later on, that is), and as such, you just don’t want to screw that up.
 But do you choose something that is

 Your baby’s name signifies so much more than the name itself.
 It should be a representation of your hopes and dreams for your little one, which can be a hard feat when you consider that you’re bestowing a name upon a newborn you just met.
 Of course, you could always go totally trendy and pick a popular name that’s hot this year (think

 Although the name Eloise is often associated with the character who lived at the Plaza Hotel, the name is a classic choice.
-Of French and English origin, Eloise means “healthy” which is just the kind of name you want to bestow upon your baby.
+Of French and English origin, Eloise means “healthy,” which is just the kind of name you want to bestow upon your baby.
 Hopefully your little one isn’t as mischievous as the character so many have come to know and love.

 classic baby name that has become popular once again.
-It means “soldier” or “merciful”, and is of English origin.
+It means “soldier” or “merciful,” and is of English origin.
+Jude

 Hey, Jude!
 Expect a lot of that (and more) when you name your baby Jude.
 It means “praised” and can be a gender-neutral name.
 It’s a shortened version of the Hebrew name Judah, one of the 12 apostles in the Bible.